 Sunny and Holla

 Our hippie couple reminds us the book is set in California where people freely live by their own set of rules.
 I wanted their kumbaya, melting-pot religious philosophy to counter what Ruth was selling.
 Make no mistake they are selling their lifestyle.
-They seem a “sunny” and happy couple whose pick-and-choose philosophy appears to work for them (on the surface).
+They seem a “sunny” and the happy couple whose pick-and-choose philosophy appears to work for them (on the surface).

 I encourage you to look at the journey Holla is on in the book.
 It is a subtle story.
 She is quick to caution Kate about Ruth’s God but motherhood is changing her.
 She wants different things now that she has her son.
 What seemed like her path before, may not be working for her.
 She has doubts about her beliefs and wants there to be more to life than what Sunny is selling.
 She also wants reassurances that her deceased father’s life did not just end.
 Her story is a work in progress that comes to an understated conclusion at the end of the book.
 Father Tom leads those gathered in prayer and the chapter ends with As Father Tom prayed, Raye bowed her head and without thinking so did Holla.